Web Publishing Guide: Cascade to WordPress Migration

 Cascade and WordPress are web content management systems (CMS)—the tools used to build and manage the university's website.
 Most pages on etamu.edu are already managed in WordPress and will not be affected by this change.
 Only a small number of pages are currently maintained in Cascade.

-While Cascade has served the university well, it requires technical expertise and lacks full support for modern accessibility standards.
+While Cascade has served the university well, it has reached the end of its lifecycle for the university’s needs and lacks full support for modern accessibility standards.
 To create a more user-friendly and compliant web environment, Cascade will be phased out in favor of a fully WordPress-based platform.

 Which pages are hosted in Cascade?